bheisler/blog-hugo-source/content/post/writing-gpu-accelerated-path-tracer-part-1.md

 }
 ```

+Now that we have triangles, we need rays and a way to intersect those rays against the triangles.
+To start with, we only need prime rays (the initial rays traced from the camera out).
+I just copied
-For generating prime rays, I re-used the prime ray code from the old raytracer.
-I simplified it
+the prime-ray generation code from the old raytracer.
+This is an advantage to writing the path tracer
-slightly, but you could just copy the old code.
-This is one reason why it's handy to use Rust for
-the GPU kernel - I can re-use old Rust code without having to rewrite it in C.
+in pure Rust rather than CUDA C - I can reuse existing Rust code without needing to rewrite it.

 ## Ray-Triangle Intersection Test